atlassubbed/atlas-scalar-noise/README.md

   1. Generate a rectangular grid of random numbers between 0 and 1.
   2. Interpolate between the lattice points so that transitions between their values are smooth.

-For example, if I generate two adjacent random numbers `[.51, .42]`, plotting them next to each other will result in a discontinuous-looking step.
+For example, if I generate two adjacent random numbers `[.51, .42]`, plotting them next to each other will result in a discontinuous-looking step (`delta = .09`).
 I might want to smooth the transition with 2 intermediate values: `[.51, .48, .45, .42]`.
+In this interpolation, our `delta = .03`, which is smaller, making the values appear closer together.
 We can generalize this simple, one-dimensional example to `N` dimensions, but for now we'll stick with two dimensions.

 ## examples